Richard-Ly-7/orderdropper/README.md

 APP_ORIGIN=Client URI (Default: http://localhost:5173)
 PORT=Port that the server is listening in on (Default: 4000)

-### The following environment variables are optional, but will improve app performance when loading images:
+### The following environment variables are optional, but will improve app performance when loading images by enabling the ImageKit API:
 USE_IMAGEKIT='true'
 IMAGEKIT_PUBLIC_KEY=Your ImageKit public key IMAGEKIT_PRIVATE_KEY=Your ImageKit private key